U.S. medical schools boost LGBTQ students, doctor training

 This past fall, Harvard’s entering class of medical students was 15% LGBTQ, a milestone that is no accident.

-The American Association of Medical College’ primary application used by U.S. schools began offering prospective students the option of specifying gender identity and preferred pronouns in 2018.
+The Association of American Medical Colleges’ primary application used by U.S. schools began offering prospective students the option of specifying gender identity and preferred pronouns in 2018.
 Harvard’s school-specific application allows applicants to identify as lesbian, gay, bisexual, transgender or queer.
 A response is not required, but the option “sends a message that you’re wanted,” said Jessica Halem, the medical school’s LGBTQ outreach director.

 “We know that doctors need to look like and be a part of the communities they serve,” Halem said.